EU Emissions Trading System (EU ETS)

 The EU ETS is seen as one the important drivers since it came into operation in 2005.
 However, as we reach end of 2020’s and forward middle of 2030, there are many issues that need to be discussed – fundamentally if the EU ETS is the right instrument as we reach towards zero allowances and what architecture and governance it should take.

-The Future of the EU ETS is a process that ERCST is putting into place as an independent review to have the EU institutions and EU stakeholders in this important debate.
+The Future of the Emissions Trading System in the EU is a process that ERCST is putting into place as an independent review to have the EU institutions and EU stakeholders in this important debate.
 In the framework of this sub-workstream, ERCST will organise thematic events along the year focused on key issues for the EU ETS: carbon removals, ETS extension to new sectors, governance, etc.

 CONTACT